OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 *Abuse Case:*

-As an attacker, I steal clear text data off the server, while in transit, or from the user’s client, e.g. browser to get unauthorized access to the application or system.
+As an attacker, I steal clear text data off the server, while in transit, or from the user's client, e.g. browser to get unauthorized access to the application or system.

 *Abuse Case:*